 There are both ordinary and fashionable districts located at the base of the Athenian Acropolis.

 The road brings us back to it again.
-And here’s one more Christmas tree – The Goddess Athena tree.
+And here’s one more Christmas tree, an olive, the Goddess Athena tree.

-I am ready to forgive a lot to the modern Greeks for those antique faces and bodies, anciently belonged to their distant fathers.
-But I am so sorry that they are different today – this could be one of the most beautiful nations in the whole world!
+I am ready to forgive the modern Greeks a lot for those antique faces and bodies which belonged to their distant ancestors, but it is such a pity that those of the present day different today—they could be one of the most beautiful nations in the whole world!
 Thank God, these masterpieces of genius survived and we can stand in front of them for hours and watch them, forgetting to breathe.

-Unfortunately, any holidays finally come to an end.
-But you can never leave Greece without any presents!
-The friends will be happy and my wife won’t be gladden with just a single orange.
+Unfortunately, any holidays come to an end, but you will never leave Greece without presents!
+Our friends will be happy, and my wife won’t leave with just a single orange.